 CLAIMS BY MEDIA AND RESPONSE FROM THE INTERNATIONAL COMMUNITY

-Germany and Brazil committed themselves to a joint stance on climate change, putting the largest economies in Europe and Latin America on the same page ahead of global climate talks in Paris in December.

-"We agreed on common actions to deal with one of the most important challenges of the 21st Century," said Dilma Rousseff — Reuters.

-Putting money behind its commitment, the German government announced 550 million euros ($615.78 million) in financing for environmental and clean energy programs in Brazil.

-Germany's Development Ministry will provide Brazil 525 million euros ($588 million) in loans to fund the development of renewable energy sources and to preserve tropical forests. — Reuters

 Ioane Teitiota, a Kiribati national, lost his asylum appeal in New Zealand this past May in a case that would have made him the world’s first-ever “climate change refugee.”
 Mr. Teitiota moved there in 2007 with his family, claiming his island home was sinking and becoming too dangerous to live on.
 His lawyers argued that Mr. Teitiota was being “persecuted passively by the circumstances in which he’s living, which the Kiribati Government has no ability to ameliorate.”